abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

    ![](images/install-dependencies.png)

 1. After clicking on Install, a Notebook will open up and the cell execution will start automatically to deploy the **SQL Managed Instance**.
 Once the deployment is complete, you will see the text **arcsql-Indir is Ready** at the bottom of the notebook as shown in the screenshot.
-The deployment of **Azure SQL Managed instance - Azure Arc** will take around 5-10 minutes to complete, During this time you can explore through the commands in the notebook
+The deployment of **Azure SQL Managed instance - Azure Arc** will take around 5-10 minutes to complete.
+During this time, you can explore the commands in the notebook.

    ![](images/readydoneindir.png)

-1. Once the installation is complete, in **Azure Arc Data Controller dashboard** under Azure Arc Resources you can see the newly created Azure Arc-enabled Azure SQL Managed instance.
+1. Once the installation is complete, in **Azure Arc Data Controller dashboard** under Azure Arc Resources, you can see the newly created Azure Arc-enabled Azure SQL Managed instance.

    ![](images/arc64.png "Confirm")

-   > **Note**: You might have to right-click and refresh on Arc data controller to view the instance if you don't see one after seeing the text **arcsql-Indir is Ready** at the bottom of the notebook.
+   > **Note:** You might have to right-click and refresh on Arc data controller to view the instance if you don't see one after seeing the text **arcsql-Indir is Ready** at the bottom of the notebook.

 ## Task 4: Connect to Azure Arc-enabled SQL Managed Instance using Azure Data Studio.